bitcraze/crazyflie2-nrf-firmware/readme.md

 The MBR contains methods to start the Softdevice and can flash softdevice and bootloader.

-The MBS handles the ON/OFF button and comunicate the duration of the press to the bootloader so that the bootloader knows what to boot.
+The MBS handles the ON/OFF button and communicate the duration of the press to the bootloader so that the bootloader knows what to boot.
 The reason for the MBS is to allow updating the bootloader over the air while still having a write-protected piece of software that can start the STM32 in USB DFU mode